 Rebuild Florida, a federally-funded, state-run program to help Floridians recover from Hurricane Irma, is still open for enrollment for Monroe County residents.

 The Federal Government appropriated funding through the U.S. Department of Housing and Urban Development (HUD) to respond to Hurricane Irma impacts.
 Florida is slated to receive $616 million in the first round.
 This money will help families/residents whose homes were destroyed or severely damaged by Hurricane Irma repair or rebuild their homes.

 Opens a New Window.
 The funding is being administrated through the State of Florida Department of Economic Opportunity’s (DEO) Community Development Block Grant-Disaster Recovery Program (CDRG-DR).
-DEO has prepared an action plan for these funds.
+DEO has Approved a State Action Plan for Disaster Recovery for these funds.

 For FoR Opens a New Window.

 WHO IS ELIGIBLE?